MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/business-events/how-to/how-to-dataverse-events.md

 ---
 title: Subscribe to events in Dataverse
-description: This topic describes how to subscribe to and manage Finance and Operations apps business events and data events in Microsoft Dataverse.
+description: This article describes how to subscribe to and manage Finance and Operations apps business events and data events in Microsoft Dataverse.
 author: jaredha
 ms.date: 11/08/2021
 ms.topic: article